PavelNikov/HypERLedger/README.md

 # HypERLedger
-A proof of concept cryptocurrency written in Erlang.
+A protoyupe blockchain and client application written in Erlang.

 **Discalimer:** This has nothing to do with [this Hyperledger](https://www.hyperledger.org/) or [this one](https://www.ibm.com/blockchain/hyperledger) project.
 It's just a blockchain written in erlang and hyperledger is a blockchain-related-word containing the letters ERL which are short for Erlang. #PunIntended #ProbablyLessFunnyThanWeThought